acmbpdc/openlib.cs/DiscreteMathREADME.md

 # DISCRETE STRUCTURES FOR COMPUTER SCIENCE

 - **This Readme Provides All Necessary Details Regd.
-Resources, Links And Textbooks For The Aforementioned Course.
+Resources, Links And Textbooks For The Aforementioned Course**.

 - You Will Find All E-Book Copies Of The Prescribed Material In The Drive Link Along With Solution Manuals And Reference Material.
 - We Recommend You Do Not Purchase The Hard Copies And Use The Ebooks Instead.